Summer 2017’s Best Beds: 30-Second Summary

 Their cover uses fabric that the FDA determined promotes more restful sleep1, and their memory foam is breathable and responsive, so it keeps you cool and you won’t feel stuck if you move around at night.
 The end result is a mattress so comfortable, that 99% of Amerisleep customers rate it three or more stars.

 We were blown away by Amerisleep’s updated offerings for 2017.
 The medium-firm AS2 receives high praise for its outstanding quality and fair pricing.
 Their proprietary, plant-based Bio-Pur™ memory foam sleeps cool while the mattress gives substantial support.
 This can help keep your spine in perfect alignment.

-Encasing the AS2 is a Celliant®-infused mattress cover that is clinically proven to help people fall asleep faster and relieve aches and pains during the night.
+Encasing the AS2 also hasis a Celliant®-infused mattress cover that the FDA determined promotes more restful sleep1 and is clinically proven to help people fall asleep faster and relieve aches and pains during the night.
 Studies showed that, on average, people slept an extra 15 minutes per night.
 That’s almost 2 hours of extra sleep every week!

 Here are the details of the study:

 In 2009, Dr. Marcel Hung of the University of California Irvine conducted a study at the university’s Center for Sleep Medicine to determine the type of impact the use of Celliant fibres in a mattress cover would have on people suffering from chronic back pain.
 The study revealed that sleeping on mattress covers with Celliant fibres allowed subjects to experience a more restful and overall more healthy sleep, with less disturbances and a significant reduction in back pain when they woke up the next morning.